zsliwoski/Java-Grading-Shell/README.md

 ## Thoughts
 There was a lot that was limiting about our implementation, we made an effort to slim down the amount of data that needed to be stored significantly.
-I think the need for so many commands put us under a bit of a time crunch right at the end of the semester.
+I think the need for so many commands put us under a bit of a time crunch right at the end of the project.